Divorce Process in Arizona

 Divorce Process in Arizona Even when spouses amicably decide to separate, divorce is an often difficult time for all involved.
 No matter the circumstances surrounding your divorce, you’re likely to have many questions and wonder what to expect from the divorce process.

 Many of those we speak to about filing for divorce in Arizona want to know what they can expect from the legal process.
-Every divorce is different, and the circumstances of your situation will determine the steps involved and how long your divorce will take.
-We’ve put together this guide to help you understand the steps involved and gain a better understanding of what to expect when seeking a divorce in Arizona.
+Every termination of a marital union is different, and the circumstances of your situation will determine the steps involved and how long your divorce will take.
+We’ve put together this guide for husbands, wives, and gay couples to help you understand the steps involved and gain a better understanding of what to expect when seeking a marriage annulment in Arizona.

 The Divorce Process in Flagstaff, Arizona

 Among the first questions, you’re likely to ask your divorce attorney is, “how long will my divorce take?”
 Arizona law dictates that there be at least 90 days between serving your spouse with divorce papers and finalizing your marriage cancellation.
 The circumstances of each divorce will play an influential role in determining whether your divorce takes three months or stretches out a year or longer.